vinh123456789/EzHomeLab/docs/install-os.md

 sudo shutdown -h now
 ```

+Then unplug your USB.

+---

+### Set static IP address

+After completing the above steps, you need to set a static IP address for your OpenWRT Raspberry Pi/router.
+As mentioned earlier, our static IP address in OpenWRT will be the same as our Raspberry Pi OS, which is `192.168.1.4`.
+To do this, follow one of the options below:

+#### Option 1

+Since OpenWRT sets its IP address to `192.168.1.1` by default, you need to unplug the Ethernet cable between your modem and the rest of your network.
+Then, access `192.168.1.1` via your browser and change the OpenWRT IP address to `192.168.1.4` through `Network > Interfaces > Edit lan interface`.
+Save and apply your settings, and then plug in the Ethernet cable to reconnect your modem.

+#### Option 2

+If, for whatever reason, you can’t disconnect the connection from your modem, you can follow this option, but it is quite a hassle:

 The next few steps are quite a hassle:
-- Unplug your USB and boot up the Raspi again.
+- Boot up the Raspi again.
-- Wait for a few minutes to allow OpenWRT to initialize system files and then force a hard shutdown by pressing and holding the physical power button or simply disconnecting the power plug.
+- Wait for 1 - 2 minutes to allow OpenWRT to initialize system files and then force a hard shutdown by pressing and holding the physical power button or simply disconnecting the power plug.
 - Plug in the USB with the Raspberry Pi OS into it again and boot up the Raspi.
 - `SSH` into it again and list out the connected devices:
 ```sh